Are You Struggling With Your Energy Bills?

 - Check your energy statement- Check to see if the bill is estimated, the meter reading is correct, the statement is in your name and your address, and if your payments are shown.
 Struggling to understand your energy Statement?
 Click here for a guide.

-The Royal British Legion, the UK's largest charity dedicated to supporting the Armed Forces community, has launched a new grant scheme for veterans and their families who are struggling to pay their energy bills.
+The Royal British Legion, the UK's largest charity dedicated to supporting the Armed Forces community, offer a grant scheme for veterans and their families who are struggling to pay their energy bills.
 The initiative will provide non-repayable emergency grants of up to £2,400 a year (£200 a month), and is available across the UK.

 For more information about the scheme and how to apply please click the following link: